Electoral system: Types

-The most common categorizations of electoral systems are: single-winner vs. multi-winner systems and proportional representation vs. winner-take-all systems vs. mixed systems.
+The most common categorizations of electoral systems are: single-winner vs. multi-winner systems; at-large contests versus district contests; and proportional representation vs. winner-take-all systems vs. mixed systems, which may combine a variety of election systems.
+As well, the formula used to determine the winners is critical - plurality (relative standings), majority of votes (50 percent plus 1), quota (a mathematically determined amount equal to less than the majority, such as used in single transferable voting), or some super-majority such as 60 percent.

 Map showing the main types electoral systems used to elect candidates to the lower or sole (unicameral) house of national legislatures in 2022:

 Single-winner and winner-take-all systems

-In all cases, where only a single winner is to be elected, the electoral system is winner-take-all.
+Where only a single winner is elected, the electoral system is winner-take-all.
 The same can be said for elections where only one person is elected per district.
-Since district elections are winner-take-all, the electoral system as a whole produces dis-proportional results.
-Some systems where multiple winners are elected at once (in the same district), such a plurality block voting are also winner-take-all.
+When district elections are winner-take-all, the electoral system as a whole may produce dis-proportional results.
+Where multiple winners are elected at once (in the same district), plurality block voting may elect members of just one party so may be considered winner-take-all.

 In party block voting, voters can only vote for the list of candidates of a single party, with the party receiving the most votes winning all seats, even if that party receives only a minority of votes.
 This is also described as winner-take-all.
 This is used in five countries as part of mixed systems.